"sTem's ensemble playing is beautifully executed throughout..."

 Mexico City, Mexico

-The full review (in Spanish) can be found HERE.
+Read the full review (in Spanish) HERE.

 The New Yorker: Classical Music Listing